 IFRS 16 is effective for annual periods commencing on or after 1 January 2019.
-IFRS 16 stipulates that all leases and the associated contractual rights and obligations should generally be recognized in the Bank's Financial Position, unless the term is 12 months or less or the lease is for a low value asset.
+IFRS 16 stipulates that all leases and the associated contractual rights and obligations should generally be recognized in the Bank's consolidated statement of financial position, unless the term is twelve months or less or the lease is for a low value asset.
 Thus, the classification required under IAS 17 "Leases" into operating or finance leases is eliminated for lessees.
 For each lease, the lessee recognizes a liability for the lease obligations incurred in the future.
 Correspondingly, a right to use the leased asset is capitalized, which is generally equivalent to the present value of the future lease payments plus directly attributable costs, which are amortised over the estimated useful life.

 The Bank has opted for the modified retrospective application permitted by IFRS 16 upon adoption of the new standard.
-During the first time application of IFRS 16 to operating leases, the right to use the leased assets was generally measured at the amount of the lease liability, adjusted by the amount of any prepaid or accrued lease payments relating to that lease recognised in the balance sheet as at 31 December 2018, discounted using the Bank's incremental interest rate at the time of first time application.
+During the first time application of IFRS 16 to operating leases, the right to use the leased assets was generally measured at the amount of the lease liability, adjusted by the amount of any prepaid or accrued lease payments relating to that lease recognised in the consolidated statement of financial position as at 31 December 2018, discounted using the Bank's incremental interest rate at the time of first time application.